Orlandogolf.com

-Country Club of Clermont
+Legends Golf and Country Club of Clermont

-By Derek Duncan,
+By Derek Duncan, Contributor

-CLERMONT, FL—The opening of Legends Golf Club near Clermont does two things: one, it adds another top flight daily fee golf course to the already rich Orlando area; and two, it further accentuates how the topography found throughout Lake County is ideally suited for golf.
+CLERMONT, FL - The opening of Legends Golf Club near Clermont does two things: one, it adds another top flight daily fee golf course to the already rich Orlando area; and two, it further accentuates how the topography found throughout Lake County is ideally suited for golf.

 The good news is that the city is expanding in this direction—west and south, into Lake and Osceola counties—and that a number of fine, exciting golf courses have been built on some of the most fascinating properties Orlando has ever seen.
 Clearly, with its hills and flowing land, this part of the state offers what few other locales can: elevations and the absence of wetlands.